Tooth Implant Dentistry in Florissant

 - After several weeks of healing, your artificial teeth will be custom made and fitted to the post portion of the anchor.
 This step may take one to two months to complete because several fittings may be required.

-- After a final healing period, your artificial teeth will be securely attached to the implants and you will be able to enjoy the excellent stability and comfort of your new dental implant.
-You will receive care instructions when your tooth implant treatment is complete.
-Good oral hygiene, eathing habits, and regular visits to our office will lengthen the life of your new implant.
+- After a final healing period, your artificial teeth will be securely attached to the implants, and you will be able to enjoy the excellent stability and comfort of your new dental implant.

 Am I a Candidate for Implant Dentistry?